Requirements for the Submission of articles:

 - Manuscripts should be submitted in Word, Times New Roman 12pt. font without columns.

 - Manuscripts should be submitted in the American Psychological Association Publication Guide (APA) 2017 edition.
 Guidelines for citation can be found below.

 - We welcome all empirical methods including, but not limited to, qualitative, quantitative, field work, laboratory, meta-analysis, and the combination of methods or mixed methods.

 - Manuscripts should include the title and author’s name and surname on the first page only because of blind review purposes.
 Do not write the name, surname and author’s note in the rest of the paper.

-- Manuscripts should typically be no less than 8000 words (including tables, figures and references), single spaced, the font size and type: 12 pt, Times New Roman.
+- Manuscripts should typically be no less than 8000 words up to 12 000 words (including tables, figures and references), single spaced, the font size and type: 12 pt, Times New Roman.

 - We require an abstract of no more than 500 words and the key words of the article.
 This should be written in the same file as manuscript.